spryker/spryker-docs/_drafts/oryx/reactivity/key-concepts-of-reactivity.md

 Description:

 1. `ProductTitleComponent` is a web component that renders titles in the DOM.
 A title is typically an `<h1>` element, but this is configurable to make the component reusable in other contexts—for example, inside a cart entry component.
 The product title component relies on a controller to get the context and associated product data.
 The product title `name` is mapped from the product data.
 2. `ProductController` uses finds out the relevant _context_ for the component and resolves the product qualifier (SKU) in order to make the right request.
-Whenever the product data is resolved, an update to the DOM is requested (this is actually done in the `AsyncStateController` which is left out on this diagram).
-The `ProductController` uses the `ProductService` to resolve the product data.
+Whenever the product data is resolved, an update to the DOM is requested.
+This is actually done in `AsyncStateController`, which is left out on this diagram.
+The `ProductController` controller uses `ProductService` to resolve the product data.
-3. `ProductService` is a business service that control the application state for the product.
-It will make sure that multiple requests for the same product will not result in multiple request to the backend.
-The `ProductService` delegates actual loading of the data to the `ProductAdapter`.
+`ProductService` is a business service that controls the application state for the product.
+It makes sure that multiple requests for the same product do not result in multiple requests to the backend. `ProductService` delegates the actual loading of the data to `ProductAdapter`.
 4. `ProductAdapter` integrates with the backend, by creating an HTTP request.
 The `ProductAdapter` knows the backend endpoint and it's contract so that it can create the right request.
 The `ProductAdapter` delegates actual HTTP requests to the `HttpService`.
    When an alternative backend is integrated, the `ProductAdapter` can be replaced.
 The adapter converts the API data model to the client-side model in case of a mismatch.
 This is done by using normalizers.
 For details, see [Designing the data model](./best-practice.md#designing-the-data-model.
 5. `HttpService` is a small wrapper that is used to provide additional features such as support for interceptors.